ToolJet/ToolJet/docs/docs/workflows/nodes.md

 title: Types of Nodes
 ---

 Nodes are a graphical representation of each process in a workflow.
 Each node in the workflow passes over the result to the next node.
-Every new instance of a workflow will have two nodes - **Start Trigger** and **Result**.
+Every new workflow will have two nodes - **Start Trigger** and **Result**.
 The **Start Trigger** node triggers the workflow to run.
 Once the workflow execution is completed, the resulting data is stored in the **Result** node type.

 Apart from the default **Start Trigger** and **Result** nodes, there are an array of nodes that you can add to the canvas.
 They can be broadly divided into four types - **JavaScript**, **If condition**, **Data sources** and **REST API**.
 Let's take a closer look at each node.